 Romanesque Art and Architecture

 Romanesque art certainly evolved over many different periods in Western European history, with many figures in power rising and falling.
-The Romanesque style can be characterized by several features, however, what is important to note is that despite there being many overall similarities, there were differences in the Romanesque architecture of different regions like Italy, the British Isles, France, and Normandy.
+The Romanesque style can be characterized by several features, however, what is important to note is that despite there being many overall similarities, there were differences in the Romanesque architecture of different regions like Italy, the British Isles, France, Normandy, and even in Barcelona.

 Below, we discuss various Romanesque art characteristics as well as some of the prominent artworks like paintings, ornaments, and tapestries from the main regional styles throughout Europe.